v-scornell/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/v-scornell | 0101-Managing Identities in Azure AD.md

 | Miranda Snider | Contoso_Managers | Office 365 E5, Enterprise Mobility + Security E5 via group membership |
 | Cody Godinez   | Contoso_Sales    | Office 365 E5, Enterprise Mobility + Security E5 via group membership direct assignment |

-You also been asked to modify the Company branding for the sign-in page.
+You have also been asked to modify the Company branding for the sign-in page.

 ### Task 1: Create groups by using the Azure Active Directory admin center